 If your travel plans take you across one or more time zones, you may need to change the time you take your medications each day during your trip.
 Talk with your doctor and create a dosage schedule.

 If you must take your prescription drugs precisely on schedule, regardless of time zone, buy a multi-time zone watch or alarm clock to help you track your dosage times and wake up during the night.
 Test it before you leave home.

-If you have Internet access while you travel, consider setting up a medication dosage reminder, perhaps through Microsoft Outlook or via the MyMedSchedule.com website and smartphone app.
+If you have Internet access while you travel, consider setting up a medication dosage reminder, perhaps through Microsoft Outlook or via the MyMedSchedule website and smartphone app.

 If you are traveling far from home, ask your doctor for a new prescription form for all of the medications you take, just in case the prescription medications you are carrying are lost or stolen.
-Ask your doctor to write each prescription on a separate form, as some pharmacies will not fill just one prescription if it is listed on a multi-prescription form.
+Ask your doctor to write each prescription on a separate form, as some pharmacies will not fill a single prescription if it is listed on a multi-prescription form.